Horyus/etsedico/docs/README.md

 The following documents explain in details everything you need to know about `etsedico`.

+- [Handshake Protocol](./handshake.md): Explains the different types of packets in the handshake process and the general pipeline
-- [Packet Protocol](./packets.md): Explains the different types of packets and their content.
+- [Packet Protocol](./packets.md): Explains the different types of packets and their content